sap-linuxlab/community.sap_install/README.md

 ### Operating System requirements

-Designed for Linux operating systems, e.g. RHEL and SLES.
+Designed for Linux operating systems, e.g. RHEL (7.x and 8.x) and SLES (15.x).

-This role has not been tested and amended for SAP NetWeaver Application Server instantiations on IBM AIX or Windows Server.
+This Ansible Collection has not been tested and amended for SAP NetWeaver Application Server instantiations on IBM AIX or Windows Server.

-Assumptions for executing this role include:
+Assumptions for executing the Ansible Roles from this Ansible Collection include:
+- Registered OS
-- Registered OS License and OS Package repositories are available (from the relevant content delivery network of the OS vendor)
+- OS Package repositories are available (from the relevant content delivery network of the OS vendor)

+N.B.
+The Ansible Collection works with SLES from version 15 SP3 and upwards, for the following reasons:
+- firewalld is used within the Ansible Collection.
+In SLES 15 SP3, firewalld became the replacement for nftables.
+See changelog [SLE-16300](https://www.suse.com/releasenotes/x86_64/SUSE-SLES/15-SP3/index.html#jsc-SLE-16300)
+- SELinux is used within the Ansible Collection.
+While introduced earlier with community support, full support for SELinux was provided as of SLES 15 SP3.
+See changelog [SLE-17307](https://www.suse.com/releasenotes/x86_64/SUSE-SLES/15-SP3/index.html#jsc-SLE-17307)

 ### Python requirements